Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/06-LAB_SC_100_Lab2_Ex4_Shadow_IT.md

 1. The **Cloud app catalog** blade displays all applications currently utilized within your organization.
 Explore multiple applications and their associated risk scores by selecting each respective application.

-> [!NOTE] Defender for Cloud Apps assesses risks by evaluating regulatory certification, industry standards, and best practices.
+>**NOTE**: Defender for Cloud Apps assesses risks by evaluating regulatory certification, industry standards, and best practices.
 The score reflects the maturity of the app's suitability for enterprise use.
 It calculates a total score for each app by averaging weighted subscores across various risk categories that include considerations for reliability.

 You have successfully reviewed several applications that are currently used at Contoso.